mapbox/jsxtreme-markdown/README.md

 **Options** (none required)

-- Any of the options for `mdToJsx`, documented above.
+- Any of the options for `toJsx`, documented above.
 - **wrapper** `?string` - The path to a wrapper component.
   This value can be set of overridden document-by-document by setting `wrapper` in the front matter of the Markdown.
   See the docs about `wrapper` front matter above.